 - Buy your tickets in advance.
 We have a limited amount of space at Grady Cole and we cannot guarantee that tickets will be available at the door.
-You can purchase tickets online here or from one of our vendors including: The Common Market, Sleepy Poet Antique Mall or 9 Round.
+You can purchase tickets online here or from one of our vendors including: The Common Market, or Sleepy Poet Antique Mall.

 - Know the game.
 If you aren’t already familiar with the game of roller derby you can review our Derby 101 page.
 Roller derby is a fast-paced and complicated game with a lot of rules and strategies that are constantly in flux.
 Understanding the basics of the game will help you follow the bout more easily and get caught up in the action with the rest of the crowd.